 Containing news about ArcGIS, GIS technology developments, and real-life applications of GIS.

-MapInfo can be found on the GIS workstation in the Fogler Library or in select department's computer labs.
+MapInfo can be found on the computers in the Fogler Library Information Commons or in select department's computer labs.

 GlobalMapper can be found in select department's computer labs.

 DIVA-GIS is a free geographic information system (GIS) program.
 Available for PC and Mac.